annatolchynska/female-solo-trip/README.md

 ---

 <img src="./assets/css/images/responsiveness.png" alt="responsiveness-picture">
+Women taking vacations alone has recently become synonymous with self-care, it is an opportunity for wellness, freedom and empowerment.
+Research shows that women enjoy adventure of solo-travel and like to immerse themselves in a foreign culture more so than men.
-Female Solo Travel website is a landing page for women looking for solo-travel tips, destinations or a travel-buddy.
+Female Solo Travel website is a landing page for women looking for solo-travel tips, destinations and author-tours or a travel-buddy.
 Female Solo Travel is a community that empowers women through travel.
 Users of this website will be able to find all the information they need about solo travels.
 This site is targeted towards women who travel alone.

+---
+### Future Features
+ * Community trips section
+   * This section will have links to pages that give actual information (program, price, info of groups and places to stay) of the trip.
+   * It'll have nore information about author-tours as well and examples of some

+* Feedback
+   * The page will have a feedback section.
+This section will have an interal link in navigation menu as well.
+User will be able to share and read their impressions of solo trips as well as trips that were booked in our community and/or with people from community.
+There will be an opportunity to share personal opinion for further improvement of Female Solo Travel community.

 ## FEATURES
 * ### Navigation